Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Experiments

 \subsection{Comparison under Faulty Cameras}

 During data recording, any camera can malfunction which will cause a combination of all the types of the data uncertainty before this section.
 This data uncertainty spans across space and time.
-We design two settings to simulate Faulty Camera.
-Both settings aggregate the previous parameters, resulting in total space-time sparsities of approximately 13\% for Setting 1 and 37\% for Setting 2. \Cref{tab:results_cam_fail_avg} shows the numerical results for both settings.
+We design three settings to simulate Faulty Camera.
+These settings aggregate the previous parameters, resulting in total space-time sparsities of approximately 13\% for Faulty Cam 1, 37\% for Faulty Cam 2 and 84\% for Faulty Cam 3. \Cref{tab:results_cam_fail_avg} shows the numerical results for these settings on N3DV dataset.
 One visual example is shown in \cref{fig:teaser} Right and more are in \cref{fig:faulty_cam_fig}.